Abstract

 Frame Pointer

-- Maintains a reference point within the current Stack Frame
+• Maintains a reference point for the current Stack Frame

-- At the beginning of a function (prologue), the Frame Pointer is typically set to the current value of the Stack Pointer, establishing the base of the current stack frame
+• At the beginning of a function (prologue), the frame pointer is typically set to the stack frame

-- Throughout the function: The FP remains relatively unchanged, offering a stable reference point
+• Throughout the function: The FP remains relatively unchanged, offering a stable reference point which is used to access data inside the new stack frame via displacement addressing mode

 Terminologies